rdfostrich/article-jws2018-ostrich/content/evaluation.md

 </figure>

 {:.todo}
-Update final OSTRICH ingestion time for BEAR-B-hourly
+Update final OSTRICH ingestion time for BEAR-B-hourly (also reduced size)

 [](#results-ostrich-compressability) shows the compressability of OSTRICH datasets, which indicates that datasets with more versions are more prone to space savings using compression techniques like gzip.